Chapter 3

 BITE STABILITY

+The bite table quickly achieves stability, because the eruption of each tooth stops when it receives enough bite forces, and the consistency of the biting forces stops the eruption of all the teeth along the same plane.
 The front teeth meet with an overbite that serves to couple the growth of the upper and lower jawbones and thereby prevent the faster growing lower jawbone from growing past the upper jawbone.
 The back teeth meet with an interdigitation that refines their alignment by means of the so-called cone and funnel mechanism, illustrated below.

 3 4